DavePearce/TinyFL/README.md

-# Z3Test
+# TinyFL

-A simple example illustrating the Z3 bindings for Rust.
-The purpose of this is to gain experience working directly with Z3.
+A tiny functional language used for playing around with various ideas.